Written By: Amber Hollingsworth, LPC

 As you can see, self injury works well at first, and then it becomes less effective.
 The body builds up tolerance to the endorphins which means they often have to engage in more extreme self injury and the family and friends eventually grow tired of “rescuing” the individual.
 What once created comfort and support becomes no longer effective biologically or psychologically.
 Basically it backfires.

 Just like every other addiction, it works for a while and then it starts to work against you.
 For example, when young people first start using drugs, they usually get more friends, feel more confident and have lots of fun.
 In the end, they lose all their friends, their family is angry with them, they hate themselves, and the drugs aren’t fun anymore.
 Unfortunately, by this point they have developed an addiction and they can’t stop when they want to.
-It’s the same thing with Self Injurious Behaviors – eventually it pushes everyone away from you.
+It’s the same thing with Self Injurious Behaviours – eventually it pushes everyone away from you.
 You end up feeling more lonely and isolated than ever.

 It’s important to remember all addictions are actually just coping skills.
 It’s not that they are completely ineffective.
 These skills serve a purpose and they do work to some degree.
 The problem is they cause increasing damage and people get trapped in the cycle.

 It’s not easy to get out of these cycles, and although family and friends try like crazy to help, most of the time they inadvertently make it worse.
 At Hope For Families, we know it’s not enough to tell someone they need to stop (drinking, drugging, cutting, gambling, etc….).
 We have to identify what the behavior is doing for that individual and help them find another way to get those needs met.
-Additionally, we have to intervene with the family and help them break patterns that may be accidentally fueling these problematic behaviors.
+Additionally, we have to intervene with the family and help them break patterns that may be accidentally fueling these problematic behaviours.

 It may seem like Self Injury and Addiction are very different, but the underlying issues are the same.
 If you or someone you love are stuck in a cycle of drinking, drugs, cutting, gambling, burning, spending, exercising or any other compulsive behavior, please seek help.
 It won’t be enough to just stop, you’ve got to fix the real issue, otherwise you will likely just keep developing one problematic coping skill after another.

 As with any addictive behavior, it is important to seek professional guidance to understand what is going on and how to appropriately respond.
-More often than not we don’t know what to do and we need help in redirecting our thoughts and behaviors to make a positive difference with regard to the person doing the addictive behavior, as well as how we think about ourselves and the person with the issue at hand.
+More often than not we don’t know what to do and we need help in redirecting our thoughts and behaviours to make a positive difference with regard to the person doing the addictive behavior, as well as how we think about ourselves and the person with the issue at hand.